opendocsg/opendoc-state-courts-practice-directions-2021/PART-10-JUDGMENTS-AND-ORDERS.md

 ## 76. Draft orders of Court

-(1) In this Practice Direction, “order” has the same meaning as that given in Chapter 12 of the Rules of Court 2021.
+(1) In this Practice Direction, “order” has the same meaning as that given in Order 17 of the Rules of Court 2021.

-(2) Parties to summonses shall, after agreeing on the draft judgment, engross a final copy of such draft for the Registrar’s Signature.
+(2) Parties to summonses shall, after agreeing on the draft judgment, engross a final copy of such draft for the Registrar’s signature.
 Draft orders of Court for summonses without notice may be submitted with the summons and the supporting affidavit when these are filed.

 (3) Unless the Registrar or the Court orders otherwise, draft orders shall be composed in electronic form through the Electronic Litigation System.